CASH OR VENMO ONLY

 Grenade Launchers

-Grenade shells that fire a burst of bb’s can be used as “direct-fire” with a 25 foot minimum engagement distance.
+Grenade shells that fire a burst of bb’s are allowed to be used as "direct fire with a 25 foot minimum engagement distance

 General Safety of the Airsoft Field: